jatinlodhi2002/docs/Self Hosting on Ubuntu Flavor.md

 ---
-title: Self Hosting on Ubuntu

----

-## How to Self Host Sparrow in ubuntu
+# How to Self Host Sparrow in ubuntu

 Hosting our Sparrow on Ubuntu.
 This guide provides step-by-step instructions for self-hosting our Sparrow API on an Ubuntu server.